ome/omero-documentation/omero/sysadmins/unix/install-web/web-deployment.rst

 `NGINX <https://nginx.org/>`_ and `Gunicorn <https://docs.gunicorn.org/>`_.
 OMERO can automatically generate a configuration file for your webserver.
 The location of the file will depend on your system, please refer to your webserver's manual.
-See in the `customization your installation` section in the various walkthroughs for more options.
+See in the section `Customizing your OMERO.web installation` in the various walkthroughs for more options.

 .. _omero_web_configuration: